Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Introduction

 \section{Introduction}

 The Lorenz curve, first proposed in \cite{lorenz:1905}, is a compelling visual and simple quantification tool for the analysis of dispersion in univariate distributions.
 It allows easy visualization of dispersion from the curvature of a convex curve and its distance from the diagonal.
 The diagonal itself is the Lorenz curve of a degenerate distribution-- an egalitarian allocation where all individuals have the same amount of resource.
-This visualization property is further enhanced by the relation between majorization and the pointwise ordering of Lorenz curves, which provides a way to visualize inequality comparisons between populations and within a given population between time periods.
 It also enables quick computations, reading off the curve, as it were, of the share of a resource held by the top or bottom of the allocation distribution for that resource.
 These features of the Lorenz curve account for much of its enduring appeal among practitioners, policy analysts and policy makers.
 This appeal is further enhanced by the relation between majorization and the pointwise ordering of Lorenz curves, which provides a way to visualize inequality comparisons between populations and within a given population between time periods.
 Comprehensive accounts are given in \cite{marshall:1979} and \cite{arnold:2018:book}.

 The appealing properties of the Lorenz curve are well captured by the formulation given in \cite{gastwirth:1971}.
 In that formulation, the Lorenz curve is the graph of the Lorenz map, and the latter is the cumulative share of individuals below a given rank in the distribution, i.e., the normalized integral of the quantile function.
 The relation to majorization and the convex order follows immediately, as shown in section~C of \cite{marshall:1979}.
 As pointed out by \cite{arnold:110}, this makes the Lorenz ordering an uncontroversial partial inequality ordering of univariate distributions, and most open questions concern the higher dimensional case.